geode-sdk/docs/docs/tutorials/modify.md

 };
 ```

-The syntax for this is `class $modify(MyClassName, ModifiedClassName)`.
+The syntax for this is `class $modify(MyClassName, ClassToModify)`.
 It looks cool.

 Creating a `CCMenuItemSpriteExtra` takes a `SEL_MenuHandler`, which is a type alias for `void(cocos2d::CCObject::*)(cocos2d::CCObject*)` (which means a pointer to a member function that has a single parameter of CCObject\*).
 In order to supply this we need to get access to our function address, which requires us to know the class name.
 When we don't supply a class name, the macro generates a class which is guaranteed to not create any collision problems.
+[Read more about menu selectors here](/docs/tutorials/buttons.md)

 ## Modifying destructors